Cravath’s London Office Moves to 100 Cheapside

 Cravath is a premier firm for handling shareholder derivative claims, frequently representing clients in the Delaware Court of Chancery, as well as in other tribunals throughout the country.
-Our lawyers are particularly skilled at helping clients navigate the many important strategic issues that arise in derivative cases, achieving critical resolutions in and out of the courtroom.
+Demonstrating our “reputation as one of the top law firms that companies rely on for representation when faced with derivative lawsuits,” we are particularly skilled at helping clients navigate the many important strategic issues that arise in derivative cases, achieving critical resolutions in and out of the courtroom.
+(Law360)

 Cravath’s “strong bench of market-leading attorneys known for their extensive courtroom experience” brings a “dominant presence” to defending against all types of derivative claims, including cases proceeding in parallel with securities class actions, stand‑alone derivative suits and investigations of shareholder demands.
 (Chambers USA) We also have significant experience representing our clients in derivative actions arising from contemplated or hostile transactions, including mergers, acquisitions and other business deals, handling high‑stakes matters covering the full range of transaction‑related issues.